-Each of Clearwater’s Youth Empowerment Programs is a no-cost three-day adventure on the mighty Hudson River, offering a one of a kind experience of scenic beauty, bonding, and personal achievement.
-Our three unique multi-day programs connect youth to the Hudson River as they sail onboard the historic sloop Clearwater and camp along the river’s shores.
+Each of Clearwater’s Youth Empowerment Programs is a no-cost three-day adventure on the mighty Hudson River, offering a one-of-a-kind experience of scenic beauty, bonding, and personal achievement.
+Our three unique multi-day programs connect youth to the Hudson River as they sail aboard the historic sloop Clearwater and camp along the river’s shores.

-Participants are involved in a wide range of physical and academic activities in small groups and as a larger team.
-Onboard, participants experience activities in ecology, water quality, sailing, and navigation.
-The two nights of the program are spent camping on shore, meeting with guest speakers, and relaxing alongside the beautiful Hudson River.
+Participants are immersed in leadership opportunities through a range of physical and academic activities, both in small groups and as a larger team.
+An intimacy with the river develops as they test the water quality, catch fish, navigate the ship, and help sail.
+Two nights are spent camping on shore, meeting with guest speakers, and relaxing alongside the beautiful Hudson River.
 Many past participants have later returned to the boat as volunteers and crew members.

-**We will work with you to ensure that you are able to get to and from your Youth Empowerment Program, regardless of location, covering the cost if need be!
+**We will work with you to ensure that you can get to and from your Youth Empowerment Program, regardless of location, covering the cost if needed!

 Clearwater is committed to empowering and educating LGTBQ+ youth and allies to become the next generation of environmental and community leaders.
-In addition to sailing and exploring topics focused on the Hudson River, program participants learn about the development of the environmental and LGBTQ+ movements and how to be a leader in both.
+In addition to sailing and exploring the Hudson River, youth learn about the development of the environmental and LGBTQ+ movements and how to be a leader in both.
 Former crew members who identify as members of the LGBTQ+ community will be returning to talk about their experiences.
 Additional guest speakers will discuss community leadership, personal challenges, and the opportunities open to LGBTQ+ youth.

-While it is officially called LGBTQ+Allies Youth at the Helm, may people call this program Queerwater.
-The name originated in the Eighties when the first large cohort of out LGB crewmembers worked on the Clearwater.
+While it is officially called LGBTQ+Allies Youth at the Helm, many people call this program Queerwater.
+The name originated in the 80s when the first large cohort of queer crewmembers worked on the Clearwater.
 When the crews of other boats in the area started calling the boat Queerwater in response, this crew embraced the name and now it serves as the unofficial name of our youth empowerment programs for the LGBTQ+ community.

 Click Here for LGBTQ+Allies at the Helm program photos and testimonials.

 After eight successful years of the Young Women at the Helm program, 2009 saw the Youth Empowerment Programs expand to include both Young Men at the Helm and LGBTQ+ Allies at the Helm, adding relevant speakers and topics for each group aboard.
-Since then, Young Men at the Helm has seen hundreds of fifteen to eighteen year olds experience the Hudson River from the new perspective of the Clearwater.
+Since then, Young Men at the Helm has seen hundreds of fourteen to eighteen-year-olds experience the Hudson River from the new perspective of the Clearwater.
 Many past participants have gone on to be leaders in their communities and in environmental and maritime professions.

 Following this review an Onboard Program Coordinator will contact you to get to know you and answer any questions you have about the program.
 If you’re a good fit and there is room available, Clearwater will need to speak to your parent or guardian to answer any of their questions and ensure that you have permission to participate.
-Once we have permission for you to come aboard for the program, we will send you all information you need to get ready for the program!
+Once we have permission for you to come aboard for the program, we will send you all the information you need to get ready!

 Every day aboard the sloop Clearwater is different, depending on the weather and the goals for the day.
 A typical full day during a youth empowerment program looks a bit like this:

-Mornings begin with taking down tents and deckwash when the decks are scrubbed with salt water to clean and preserve the wood.
-Afterwards our dedicated cook serves breakfast, which could be anything from eggs to muffins to breakfast burritos and beyond!
-Once all the breakfast dishes are cleaned and put away we set sail to explore the river in the best way we know how.
-Setting sail is a task that requires the entire group to work together to accomplish our goal.
-Once the sails are set we break into smaller groups, called watches, to learn more about specific things, ranging from history to ecology to knot tying to learning how the Clearwater‘s diesel engine works.
+Mornings begin with taking down tents and deckwash, when the decks are scrubbed with salt water to clean and preserve the wood.
+Afterward, our dedicated cook serves breakfast, which could be anything from eggs to muffins to breakfast burritos and beyond!
+Once all the breakfast dishes are cleaned and put away, we set sail to explore the river in the best way we know how.
+Setting sail requires the entire group to work together to accomplish a shared goal.
+Once the sails are set, we break into smaller groups, called “watches”, to learn more about specific things ranging from history to ecology to knot tying to learning how Clearwater‘s diesel engine works.

-Following dinner there is an evening activity, which may take place around a bonfire.
-This is typically when guest speakers are present to talk about their experiences and take questions from the group.
+Following dinner, there is an evening activity, which may take place around a bonfire.
+This is typically when guest speakers share experiences and take questions from the group.
 This and any final evening activities are followed by time to get ready for bed.
-Lights out will be determined and announced by the education coordinator and begins a period of quiet that lasts until wake ups the next day.
+Lights out will be determined and announced by the education coordinator and begins a period of quiet that lasts until wake-ups the next day.

 • Hudson River Ecology